forgottenswitch/notepad.vim/README.md

 * If you do not want to touch your current configuration:
    - Do `mkdir ~/.notepad.vim`
-   - Do `echo > ~/.notepad.vim/rc.vim`, as it would be the vimrc of notepad.vim.
+   - Do `echo > ~/.notepad.vim/rc.vim`, as it would be the vimrc of notepad.vim
    - Add an `alias` to your `~/.bashrc`:
        * `alias notepad.vim='vim -u ~/notepad.vim/rc.vim --cmd "let &runtimepath = substitute(&runtimepath, \"[._]vim\", \".notepad.vim\", \"g\")"'`
    - Proceed with installation using `~/.notepad.vim` in place of `~/.vim`